 Barr started off her Twitter relaunch by amplifying the voices of people who felt she’d been treated badly, kicking things off by retweeting a person who didn’t know Jarrett was black and following up by retweeting a different person calling Barr’s agents “morons” for dropping her.
 After retweeting some unrelated news stories—and a George Carlin meme from the guy who interrupted Julius Caesar last summer—things started getting weird.
 What did Barr hope to accomplish by retweeting someone who suggested that when she compared a black woman to an ape, she’d been tweeting about genetic similarities among primates?

 Barr then went on to retweet people suggesting that perhaps Joy Behar, Trevor Noah, and Keith Olbermann should also be fired.
-And then things pivoted again.
-Barr apologized to Valerie Jarrett directly on Twitter, retweeted a longer apology, then apologized to Valerie Jarrett again:
+And then things pivoted once more.
+Barr apologized to Valerie Jarrett directly on Twitter, retweeted a longer apology, then gave her Valerie Jarrett apology a second go:

 Then, having spent a few hours retweeting people who defended her, Barr repeatedly asked her fans not to defend her, while suggesting her racist tweet was caused by Ambien (and because “it was memorial day too,” whatever that means):